 - It demands sellable products from the BUs.
 Outcome-oriented — not activity oriented.

-- Single place of responsibility and decision for the main phases of the product life-cycles.
+- A single place of responsibility and decision for the main phases of the product life-cycles.

 - Counteracts the games of power of the existing BUs.